 No additional TOEFL/IELTS is required.
 Complete the IEP and go on to your major.

 - Have at least a TOEFL iBT 50, an IELTS Academic 5.5 or a Duolingo 85.

 - Apply directly to NC State as an undergraduate student (you do NOT apply for conditional admission itself).

 - Important: If you enroll in the IEP directly as an English language student and decide to apply to NC State while you in the program, you are not eligible for conditional admission to the university.

-Students who are offered conditional admission from the NC State Office of Undergraduate Admissions will be enrolled in a degree program after they have successfully completed IEP Level 6 with a grade of 85% (B) or higher and have met all other exit criteria.
+Students who are offered conditional admission from the NC State Office of Undergraduate Admissions will be enrolled in a degree program after they have successfully completed the Intensive English Program’s Level 6 with a GPA of 3.0 or higher and met attendance requirements.

 Conditionally admitted students must follow all IEP rules and academic requirements.
 Only when students successfully exit Level 6 can they begin their undergraduate classes at NC State.
 Failure to meet IEP requirements results in the loss of NC State’s offer of admission.

-Conditionally admitted undergraduate students are eligible to apply for the NC State Pathway Program.
+Conditionally admitted undergraduate students may be eligible to apply for the NC State Pathway Program.
 In the Pathway Program, students take a combination of IEP courses and undergraduate credit courses at the same time allowing them to earn credits towards their graduation requirements.